estebanvz/crypto_prediction/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Package

-This is a small package to download the prices of cryptos using Binance API.
+This is a small package to produce pipelines to predict the btc price using keras neural networks.
 <p align="right">(<a href="#top">back to top</a>)</p>